Strategy8 min read

 2. Select your criteria: Choose your investment criteria, including sector, region, growth rate, profitability, and valuation.

-3. Run the screener: Run the screener to identify potential investment opportunities that meet your criteria.
+3. Run the search tool: Run the search tool to identify potential investment opportunities that meet your criteria.

 4. Analyze the results: Analyze the results to determine which stocks are likely to outperform or underperform.